-A service mark is the same as a trademark, except that it identifies and distinguishes the source of a service rather than a product.
-The terms "trademark" and "mark" refer to both trademarks and service marks.
+A service mark is a trademark, except that it specifically identifies a service and not a product.

-Normally a mark for goods appears on the product or its packaging, while a service mark appears in advertising for the services.
+Usually a mark for goods appears on the product or its packaging, while a service mark appears in advertising for the services.

 A trademark is different from a patent or copyright.
 A patent protects an invention.
 A copyright protects an original artistic or literary work.